What is Agile Methodology? | Overview on Agile & Scrum Framework – DevstringxSnehasish Panda

-It is a framework that uses agile principles to build a software/product.
+It is a framework that uses agile principles to build software/products.
 It is the most popular and widely used agile framework.

-QA/Test Engineers: It is a group of individuals who mainly focus on testing the software developed by developers and report the bugs in it to maintain the quality of the software.
+- QA/Test Engineers: It is a group of individuals who mainly focus on testing the software developed by developers and reporting the bugs in it to maintain the quality of the software.

 Read Also:- Use Cucumber Automation Testing Tool

-Sprint Backlog: List of stories committed by Developer/QA for the specific sprint.
+- Sprint Backlog: List of stories committed by the Developer/QA for the specific sprint.